Jane Slowey memorial membership programme

 - Rosemary Watt-Wyness, chief executive, London Youth

-- Two annual dinners with fellow cohorts, hosted by Prospectus.
+- Two annual dinners with fellow cohorts and mentors, hosted by Prospectus.

 Applications will be assessed and approved by the programme's steering committee - Rosie Ferguson, CEO, Gingerbread, David Gold, CEO, Prospectus, Bethia McNeil, director, The Centre for Youth Impact and Vicky Browning, CEO, ACEVO - along with Tokunbo Ajasa-Oluwa, CEO of The Foyer Foundation.